Naumaan777/star-wars-planet/README.md

 ## Tech Stack Used 💻

+- HTML
+- CSS
+- JS
 - ReactJS
-- TailwindCSS
-- DaisyUI (a TailwindCSS library for easy component styling)
-- HTML
 - Fetch API for data collection and display

 ## Features 🌟